canndrew/netsim/docs/07_packet_loss.md

 ## Introduce packet loss

-This time we will do a small change and introduce some packet loss on client:
+This time we will do a small change and introduce some packet loss on the
+client:

 ```rust
 use netsim::node::Ipv4Node;